larpon/shy/README.md

 # Targets

+Please note that export and developing/building/running from some of these platforms are still work-in-progress, but we aim to support a wide range of targets like the following:

-Windows, macOS, Linux, Raspberry PI, Android and likely many many more
+Windows, macOS, Linux, Raspberry PI, Android, Web (WASM/emscripten) and likely more.

 # Highlights